chizzletaz/MSP2-TriviaQuiz/README.md

 - Wrong answer: [Gameshow wrong answer fail buzzer bleep](https://www.dreamstime.com/stock-music-sound-effect/wrong-answer.html)

 # Acknowledgements
-I received inspiration for this project from James Quick.
+I 've taken a lot of inspiration for this project from the [Youtube tutorial](https://www.youtube.com/watch?v=u98ROZjBWy8&list=PLDlWc9AfQBfZIkdVaOQXi1tizJeNJipEx) of James Q Quick.
 I want to thank my mentor Antonio Rodriguez for guiding me through this project and helping me with some javascript solutions.
 I want to thank Tutor support at CI for clearing some things up about javascript, especially about eventListeners.